Home

 11.16 General increases granted by the Company will not affect the eligibility dates or amounts of automatic progression increases.

-11.17 An employee who is receiving a personal rate in accordance with the provisions of Section
+11.17 An employee who is receiving a personal rate in accordance with the provisions of Section 11.6 shall not be eligible for further automatic progression.

 TOP OF PAGE

-ARTICLE XII—SHIFT DIFFERENTIAL
+ARTICLE 12—SHIFT DIFFERENTIAL

 12.0 Employees regularly assigned on the second, or evening shift or on the third or night shift shall be paid at the regular straight time hourly rate plus the appropriate shift differential set forth by labor grade and shift in Appendix "A" which is attached hereto and made part hereof.